'Bill and Ted 4' Not Happening, Writer Ed Solomon Says

 I'm excited to see A & K on the set of what I'm just hearing about for the 1st time now.https://t.co/nYWUuWa0hp— Ed Solomon (@ed_solomon) September 28, 2020

-In that same interview, Reaves said there were “creative and business challenges” that led to such a long delay in bringing out another chapter of the series.
-Despite the amount fo years that went in between films, the love that the two shared for their respective characters is what brought them back for another go-around.
-“I love the world and I love working with Alex,” Reaves shared.
+In that same interview, Reeves said there were “creative and business challenges” that led to such a long delay in bringing out another chapter.
+Despite the number of years that went in between films, the love that the two shared for their respective characters is what brought them back for another go-around.
+“I love the world and I love working with Alex,” Reeves shared.